Webhooks

 Example Endpoint

-Below is an example NodeJS endpoint to handle a Chargeflow webhook.
+Below is an example Node.js endpoint for handling a Chargeflow webhook.
 The actual implementation will depend on your system's language and chosen framework.

 // This example uses Express to receive webhooks